Mixture of Parrots: Experts improve memorization more than reasoning: Pre-trained Models

 \subsection{Setup}

 \paragraph{Architecture.} We train dense transformers and MoEs using the OLMoE codebase \citep{muennighoff2024olmoeopenmixtureofexpertslanguage}.
 We set the number of layers $L=20$ and vary the width $d\in\{256,512,1024,2048,4096\}$ for dense transformers and $d\in\{256,512,1024\}$ for MoEs.
 Similarly to \cite{muennighoff2024olmoeopenmixtureofexpertslanguage}, we consistently set the intermediate dimension in the FFN/MoE blocks to $d$ (and not $4d$).
 For MoEs, we vary the number of experts $E\in \{8,16,32,64\}$.
 For the specific case of width 256, we also train a MoE with 256 experts because its parameter count approximately matches the one of a width-2048 dense model and thus, we can compare the downstream performance of the two models.
 We use top-2 token-choice routing, without token dropping which is implemented in the dMoE function from the Megablocks package \citep{gale2023megablocks}.
+We leave the study of MoEs trained with other routing mechanisms for future work.

 \paragraph{Training hyperparameters.} We use the AdamW optimizer \citep{loshchilov2017fixing} with a weight decay equal to 0.1.
 We set the learning rate to $0.001$, train on 63B tokens (60k steps) with batch size 512 and sequence length of 2048.
 We use warmup during the 20\% first training steps and a linear decay scheduler.
 We train our models using FSDP \citep{zhao2023pytorch}.